Boat Registration and Licenses in South Dakota

 Renew by Mail

-Mail your South Dakota boat renewal notification to your SD Motor Vehicle Division office.
+Mail your South Dakota boat renewal notification to your SD Motor Vehicles Division office.

 You are not required to complete a boater safety course to operate a boat in South Dakota.
 It is a good idea to complete a course, however, to ensure the safety of yourself and others.
 Courses can be taken both online or in a classroom format.

-For information on boating safety, visit the South Dakota Department of Game, Fish and Parks website.
+For information on boating safety, visit the South Dakota Game, Fish and Parks website.

 While carrying a boat insurance policy is not a requirement in South Dakota, consider purchasing a policy anyway to make sure you're protected if you have an accident in your boat.